HamdiJrb/HotPetApp-Ios/README.md

 ## 📑 Technologies Used

-• iOS development using Swift and Xcode
+• iOS development using Swift and Xcode <br>
-• Backend development using Node.js
+• Backend development using Node.js <br>
-• Database management using MongoDB
+• Database management using MongoDB <br>
-• Integration of Google Sign-In for user authentication
+• Integration of Google Sign-In for user authentication <br>
 • Geolocation services for proximity-based search and event recommendations

 ## ⤵️ Installation